ros2/libyaml_vendor/libyaml_q_declaration.md

 The `libyaml` meets the basic requirements for a software platform in terms of testing its basic functionality, providing a [valid license](https://github.com/yaml/libyaml/blob/master/License) for the code used and a public Github repository with the changes made to the code over time.

 Even if the library does not provide an API/ABI policy targeting the desired use of the library, the fact that it deals with the YAML standard and this one hasn’t changed since 2009, allows us to infer that the functionality needed for the ROS core from this library is not going to be changed.
+The imported version of `libyaml` through the `libyaml_vendor` package is fixed to the 0.18 version.
+This will make the API/ABI stable.

 There is no explicit support for any OS platform, however their [Github repository](https://github.com/yaml/libyaml) installation appears to be targeting Linux.
 The first version of this library was developed in 2006, and it is used widely.